As You Like It: Music and dance

+In 2017 The Public Theater's Public Works program presented a musical adaptation of As You Like It, with original music and lyrics by Shaina Taub.

+In 2018 Vancouver's Bard on the Beach introduced a musical adaptation of As You Like It, with songs by The Beatles performed by the cast.
+The production "broke Bard box office records" and toured several other cities, returning to Vancouver in 2023.

 Radio

 On 1 March 2015, BBC Radio 3 broadcast a new production directed by Sally Avens with music composed by actor and singer Johnny Flynn of the folk rock band Johnny Flynn and The Sussex Wit.
 The production included Pippa Nixon as Rosalind, Luke Norris as Orlando, Adrian Scarborough as Touchstone, William Houston as Jaques, Ellie Kendrick as Celia and Jude Akuwudike as Corin.

 Film

-As You Like It was Laurence Olivier's first Shakespeare film.
+The 1936 adaptation of the play was Laurence Olivier's first Shakespeare film.
 Olivier, however, served only in an acting capacity (performing the role of Orlando), rather than producing or directing the film.
-J.M.
-Barrie, author of Peter Pan, wrote the treatment.
-Made in England and released in 1936, As You Like It also starred director Paul Czinner's wife Elisabeth Bergner, who played Rosalind with a thick German accent.
-Although it is much less "Hollywoody" than the versions of A Midsummer Night's Dream and Romeo and Juliet made at about the same time, and although its cast was made up entirely of Shakespearean actors, it was not considered a success by either Olivier or the critics.
-Still, it's a visual delight with eccentric characters in an enchanting forest rife with animals: sheep, goats, peacocks, storks, a huge snake and skulking lioness.
+J. M. Barrie, author of Peter Pan, wrote the treatment.
+Made in England, As You Like It also starred director Paul Czinner's wife Elisabeth Bergner, who played Rosalind with a thick German accent.
+Although it was not a Hollywood production like the versions of A Midsummer Night's Dream and Romeo and Juliet made at about the same time and its cast was made up entirely of Shakespearean actors, it was not considered a success by either Olivier or the critics.

 Helen Mirren starred as Rosalind in the 1978 BBC videotaped version of As You Like It, directed by Basil Coleman.

 In 1992, Christine Edzard made another film adaptation of the play.
 It features James Fox, Cyril Cusack, Andrew Tiernan, Griff Rhys Jones, and Ewen Bremner.
 The action is transposed to a modern and bleak urban world.

-A film version of As You Like It, set in 19th-century Japan, was released in 2006, directed by Kenneth Branagh.
+Another film adaptation of As You Like It, set in 19th-century Japan, was released in 2006, directed by Kenneth Branagh.
 It stars Bryce Dallas Howard, David Oyelowo, Romola Garai, Alfred Molina, Kevin Kline, and Brian Blessed.
-Although it was actually made for cinemas, it was released to theatres only in Europe, and had its U.S. premiere on HBO in 2007.
-Although it was not a made-for-television film, Kevin Kline won a Screen Actors Guild award for Best Performance by a Male Actor in a Television Movie or Miniseries for his performance as Jaques.
+Although it was made for cinemas, it was released to theatres only in Europe, and had its U.S. premiere on HBO in 2007.
+Despite not being a made-for-television film, Kevin Kline won a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie for his performance as Jaques.

+In 2022, CBeebies filmed a version of the play adapted for children.